shutron/AllCommands/README.md

 Key  | Description
 ------------- | -------------
-category  | Content Cell
-release  | Content Cell
-version  | Content Cell
-commands  | Content Cell
-command  | Content Cell
-description  | Content Cell
-usage  | Content Cell
-options  | Content Cell
-value  | Content Cell
+category  | The framework or tool (should be same as file name excl .json) release  |
+version  | Version number of document (retain it when updating or default to 1.0 when adding new) commands  | command  | Command name eg. git pull description  | Describe what the command does usage  | Example of the command usage options  | Array of options that come with the commands value  | The value of option eg. git pull origin master.
+Just have to put origin <branch name>
-usage  | Content Cell
+usage  | Example of the command with option